Mounika-Routhu/Technical-stuff/Interview questions/Unit testing.md

 2. queryby -> doesn't throw error if not available in screen
 3. findBy -> throws error if element not available in screen & for asycn(promise) operations
 4. fireEvent.methods -> to trigger user event like click, focus, blur etc
-5. unit test coverage ->
+5. unit test coverage -> Unit test coverage refers to how much of your code is tested by unit tests — usually shown as a percentage.
+6. our project is 70%
+7. to test test file -> `npm test FileName`